betrusted-io/betrusted-io.github.io/avalanche-noise.md

 tricky to verify.
 They are particularly vulnerable to [subtle mask-editing attacks](https://sharps.org/wp-content/uploads/BECKER-CHES.pdf).

-In addition to an on-die RNG, betrusted's entropy pool in reinforced by an externally testable noise source.
+In addition to an on-die RNG, Betrusted's entropy pool in reinforced by an externally testable noise source.
 Avalanche noise sources fit the bill, as they can delivery reasonably high quality entropy and verification can be done using a low-end "economy" oscilloscope.